 STEP 6: LAY THE ARMS BACK DOWN FOR A MINUTE

 Taking off the old blades will expose a long, flat metal hook atop each wiper’s arm.
 Your wipers’ arms will probably stay in place on their own, but it’s worth taking a moment to wrap a clean rag around the hooks.
-At this point, the worst thing that could possibly happen would be for the arms to suddenly snap back down onto the windshield, creating some nasty cracks.
+At this point, the worst thing that could possibly happen would be for the arms to suddenly snap back down, causing a cracked windshield.
 Once you have the arms wrapped, gently lay them down onto the glass.
 Your future self will thank you.